BareBones-RPG/BareBones-RPG.github.io/README.md

 Using a **Standard Six-sided Die** (1d6):

 Roll a standard six-sided die (1d6).
 Divide the result by 2, rounding up if necessary.
-Assign the rounded result to the corresponding stat in the order: **MIGHT, MOBILITY, INSIGHT, GRIT, and ESSENCE**.
+Assign the rounded result to the corresponding stat in the order: **MIGHT, MOBILITY, INSIGHT, GRIT, and WILLPOWER**.
 > **Example:** Roll a _D6_ and get a 4.
 Divide 4 by 2 to get a result of 2 (rounded up), assigning it to the relevant stat.
 > **Note:** If you are new to this, remember that a standard six-sided die is commonly referred to as a D6.